Stellarium/stellarium/skycultures/modern/description.md

 The constellation of the shield was introduced by Polish astronomer Jan Hevelius in the late 17th century to pay homage to his king, Jan Sobieski.

 ##### Vulpecula
 Originally introduced as the constellation of the Fox with the Goose by Polish astronomer Jan Hevelius in the 17th century, nowadays we only see the little fox here.

 It is host to the famous Dumbbell planetary nebula, M27, and the Coathanger asterism, both visible in binoculars.

 ##### Auriga
 The charioteer was born without legs.
 He invented the wheel and built his wagon to overcome his handicap.
+Its main star, *Capella*, represents a goat which accompanies him.

 In this constellation you can find a nice selection of open star clusters.

 ##### Hercules
 Hercules, or the Kneeler, was a Greek hero, a son of Zeus with Alkmene.
-When his half-sister Athena tried to put him on Hera's breast, his biting caused Hera to push him away, and Hera's milk spilled all over the sky, visible unti this day as the Milky Way.
+When his half-sister Athena tried to put him on Hera's breast, his biting caused Hera to push him away, and Hera's milk spilled all over the sky, creating the Milky Way.
 Hercules had to fulfill 12 major labours and countless other fights and adventures.
+In the northern sky, he is actually upside-down, with his head, *Ras Algethi* next to the head of Ophiuchus, *Rasalhague*, and he is seen to trample on the head of Draco, the dragon.

+Hercules hosts the magnificent globular cluster Messier 13, and a smaller one, Messier 92.

+##### Ophiuchus
+The Snake Bearer, also called Serpentarius, resembles a man holding Serpens, the snake, in his hands.
+He is standing on Scorpius, and with his legs he is in fact crossing the ecliptic.
+Some people therefore call it the 13th zodiacal constellation, but the Zodiac still only has 12 signs, for practical purposes of it being just a coordinate system.
+His head, *Rasalhague*, is adjacent to the head of Hercules, *Ras Algethi*.

+##### Serpens
+The Snake is the only constellation which comes in two parts, the snake's head and tail.
+Its central part is held by Ophiuchus, the Snake Bearer, and therefore those stars nowadays are counted belonging to that constellation.

+##### Ursa major
+The Greater Bear represents Callisto.
+Once a beautiful nymph, she was seduced by Zeus.
+His wife Hera was enraged and converted her into a bear.
+Zeus could not change that, but he could raise her to the stars.
+But again, Hera interfered so that the Bear could not take a bath in the Okeanos.
+This means, from ancient Greece the constellation was circumpolar, always above the horizon.
+Meanwhile, precession allows the Bear to at least submerge her feet in the sea.
+The seven brightest stars are called the Plough or Big Dipper in English but have other names in other cultures.

+Ursa Major contains a few nice galaxies for small telescopes.

+##### Ursa Minor
+The Lesser Bear may be Arkas, son of Callisto, who is commemorated as Greater Bear and who was likewise placed into the sky by Zeus.
+Another myth commemorates two bears who saved the infant Zeus from his father Kronos.
+When he later placed them in the sky, he flung them up by their tails, explaining these unnaturally long bear tails.

+Its most prominent object is Polaris, the Pole Star.
+In our era, it is less than a degree from the pole which makes it a very important navigational aid, but, due to precession, in antiquity there was no bright star right on the celestial pole.

+##### Camelopardalis
+Early 17th century Dutch cartographer Petrus Plancius created this large but inconspicuous constellation between Ursa Major and Cassiopeia.

+##### Boötes
+This figure is described either as cow shepherd moving behind the seven oxen (*septemtriones*) according to the Romans, or in Greek tradition of *Arktophylax*, as figure related to the Greater Bear.
+Ptolemy described its brightest star, *Arcturus*, as not belonging to the actual shape but as bright star lying between his knees.
+Starting with the atlas of Polish astronomer Jan Hevelius in the 17th century, Boötes leads the Hunting Dogs on leashes.

+##### Canes Venatici
+The Hunting Dogs were introduced by Polish astronomer Jan Hevelius in the 17th century.
+His atlas shows the dogs on a leash in the hands of Boötes, the Herdsman, maybe to chase the Greater Bear.

+The dim constellation hosts the magnificent Whirlpool Galaxy, Messier 51 and several other galaxies for small telescopes, and the bright globular cluster M3.

+##### Leo Minor
+17th-century Polish astronomer Jan Hevelius filled several almost empty regions between classical constellations with new figures in his atlas.
+The Little Lion was one of them, residing between Leo and Ursa Major.

+##### Coma Berenices
+Over the tuft of the Lion's tail we can see a loose cluster of dim stars.
+Ptolemy has described this as one of two asterisms added to his traditional 48 constellations.
+Coma represents the Hair of Berenike II, consort of Ptolemy III Euergetes, which she had sacrificed for a safe return of her husband from war.
+It is the only constellation commemorating a historical person.

+The stars of Coma are indeed a loose open star cluster, and far behind, in the border region to Virgo, lies a region very rich in galaxies.

+##### Monoceros
+Early 17th century Dutch cartographer Petrus Plancius created this large but inconspicuous constellation between Orion and Canis Minor.

+While it does not have bright stars, telescope owners will like to visit a few fine open star clusters, and especially the Rosette Nebula.

 ## References